 3. Shooting Star

 The shooting star is a strong bearish reversal pattern after an uptrend.
-This means price will decline.
+This means the price will decline.

 A shooting star has characteristics.
 It has a long upper wick which means buyers pushed the price up during the session.
 But the price closed near the open so the body is short at the bottom of the range.
-There’s usually no or little lower shadow.
+There’s usually no or a little lower shadow.

 Traders use the shooting star to forecast future market movements.
 When this pattern appears, it means buyers are losing control and sellers may take over.
 The longer the upper wick, the bigger the reversal.